 Nothing gold can stay.

-Does autumn make you happy, sad, or both?
+Does autumn make you happy and sad at the same time?
 Comments are always welcome and if you’d like, please share.

 If you’d like to receive posts by email, just press here.